Monday, 29 June 2020

 · New functional relationships are needed with local businesses, which recognise the financial investment and human resources that businesses have in local and regional economies, and which change decision-making processes accordingly;

-· Within public bodies, new, flexible relationships are needed with staff, so that staff can move freely from agency to agency, and from agencies into communities lending their technical skills and expertise helping to create stronger and more able community structures, and from communities into agencies and back again, acquiring knowledge and experience which can be applied in community advocate and activist roles;
+· Within public bodies, new, flexible relationships are needed so that staff can move freely from agency to agency.
+But also from agencies into the community, lending technical skills and expertise to help create stronger and more able community structures.
+More radically from communities into agencies and back again, allowing community activists to acquire knowledge and experience which can be applied in their communities,

 · Revamped democratic structures and processes are required, based on a more participative principle of democracy, including e-democracy, and an openness to engagement through activism and partnership;